 Want to live in a big city with a small town vibe?
 San Antonio might be exactly what you’re looking for!
-The seventh largest city in the United States offers affordable living, family-friendly activities, excellent food, and so much more.
-If you’re thinking about moving down south, check out these 15 things to know about living in San Antonio!
+The seventh largest city in the U.S. offers affordable living, family-friendly activities, excellent food, and so much more.
+If you’re thinking about moving down south, Alamo City may be the place for you.
+Check out these 15 things to know about living in San Antonio!

 Experience Life on the Affordable Side

 Although San Antonio isn’t a small city, it’s usually compared to its big city siblings Dallas, Houston, and Austin, which can be more expensive.
-Comparatively, the San Antonio cost of living is much lower—14% lower than the national average, actually.
+Comparatively, the San Antonio cost of living is much lower—12% lower than the national average, actually.
 The median home price is $121,100, and the median monthly rent is $882.
-Looking for the best neighborhoods in San Antonio to rent or buy a home?
-Areas like Alamo Heights, Tobin Hill, and Monte Vista are popular among singles and young professionals, whereas neighborhoods like Olmos Park, Terrell Hills, and Fair Oaks Ranch are great places for raising a family.
+Looking for the best neighborhoods in San Antonio to buy a home?
+Areas like Alamo Heights, Tobin Hill, and Monte Vista are popular among singles and young professionals, whereas neighborhoods like Northwest Crossing, Terrell Hills, and Oak Park-Northwood are great places for raising a family.

 A Booming Job Market

 Searching for a new career?
-Not only does San Antonio have an unemployment rate 3% lower than the national average, but the city is the home base for companies like Air Force Federal Credit Union, H-E-B, iHeartMedia, Whataburger, Valero, and the Southwest Research Institute, meaning new job opportunities are abound.
+Not only is Alamo City’s unemployment rate 3% lower than the national average, but San Antonio is also the home base for companies like Air Force Federal Credit Union, H-E-B, iHeartMedia, Whataburger, Valero, and the Southwest Research Institute, meaning jobs are abundant.
 That doesn’t even include all of the careers available through Joint Base San Antonio, where thousands of civilians work alongside current and retired military members!

 Welcome to Military City, USA